vp2305/GoSocial/README.md

   - Handler serializes the data and sends it back to the user
   - User receives the data

-### Uncertainties
-- SAGA pattern
-- What is middlewares used for?
-- Repository Pattern
-  - The repository pattern is a design pattern that abstracts the data access logic from the rest of the application.
-It provides a way to access the data without exposing the underlying database implementation.

 ### 3rd party libraries
 - golang chi
 - Hot reload: air